nalymugwe/The-MLC-Projects/README.md

-# The-MLC-Projects: Classification pf Benign or Malware Android Apps
+# The-MLC-Projects: Classification of Benign or Malware Android Apps

 ## Task